mahmoudalbardan/heatmaps-using-RSS-wifi-values/README.md

 # heatmaps
-Script to compute the localization heatmaps from RSS values of wifi signals emitted from mobile phones.
+A new method to compute the localization heatmap using RSS values of wifi signals emitted from mobile phones.
 We installed wifi sensors in multiple drugstores and tried to construct heatmaps of people position inside them.
+The method is based on signal strengh.
+Instead of classical trilateration (which is not suitable in a closed environment), we compute the heatmap based on clustered RSS.
+If we have a mobile phone *p* and *n* sensors inside a store, we are able to capture *n* signals, then we have *n*  RSS values vector = (*p_1*, *p_2*, ..., *p_n*).
+Now, if we have 1000 clients in the store, we can construct a 2D dataset of size 1000 * *n* where the cell (i,j) in this dataset correspond to the RSS value of the signal emitted from the mobile phone *i* and captured by the sensor *j* .

 **Important**: